canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 $ snapcraft register <snap name>
 ```

-Be sure to update the `name` of your snap (and, if appropriate, the name of your main app) to match the newly registered name, before rebuilding the snap by running `snapcraft`.
+Be sure to update the `name` of your snap (and, if appropriate, the name of your main app) to match the registered name, before running Snapcraft to rebuild the snap.

 ### Upload the snap

-Use `snapcraft` to push the snap to the Snap Store.
+Use Snapcraft to push the snap to the Snap Store.
 The following command would upload our `kcalc-example` snap to the *edge* release channel:

 ```bash
 $ snapcraft upload --release=edge kcalc-example_*.snap